 Cardiff University’s newly elected Fellows are:

-Professor Richard Catlow FRSC FInstP FRS FLSW, School of Chemistry; Professor Haley Gomez FRAS FLSW, School of Physics and Astronomy; Professor Ian Hall FLSW, School of Earth and Ocean Sciences; Professor John Hartley AM FAHA FRSA FLSW, School of Journalism, Media and Cultural Studies; Professor Andrew Henley FLSW, Cardiff Business School; Professor Binliang Lin FCIWEM FLSW, School of Engineering; Professor Helen Nicholson FRHistS FLSW, School of History, Archaeology and Religion; Professor Robert Pickard FRSB FRSM FLSW; Professor Loredana Polezzi FLSW, School of Modern Languages; Professor Sally Power FLSW, School of Social Sciences; Professor David Price FRSB FLSW, School of Medicine; Professor Philip Routledge OBE MD FRCP FRCPE FBTS FRSB FAcadMed HonFRCGP HonFFPM HonFBPhS FLSW, School of Medicine; Sir Evan Paul Silk KCB FLSW, Wales Governance Centre; Professor Julia Thomas FLSW, School of English, Communication and Philsophy; Professor Marcela Votruba FRCOphth FLSW, School of Optometry and Vision Sciences; Professor Damian Walford Davies FLSW, School of English, Communication and Philosophy; Professor Howard Williams FLSW, School of Law and Politics.
+Professor Richard Catlow FRSC FInstP FRS FLSW, School of Chemistry; Professor Haley Gomez FRAS FLSW, School of Physics and Astronomy; Professor Ian Hall FLSW, School of Earth and Environmental Sciences; Professor John Hartley AM FAHA FRSA FLSW, School of Journalism, Media and Cultural Studies; Professor Andrew Henley FLSW, Cardiff Business School; Professor Binliang Lin FCIWEM FLSW, School of Engineering; Professor Helen Nicholson FRHistS FLSW, School of History, Archaeology and Religion; Professor Robert Pickard FRSB FRSM FLSW; Professor Loredana Polezzi FLSW, School of Modern Languages; Professor Sally Power FLSW, School of Social Sciences; Professor David Price FRSB FLSW, School of Medicine; Professor Philip Routledge OBE MD FRCP FRCPE FBTS FRSB FAcadMed HonFRCGP HonFFPM HonFBPhS FLSW, School of Medicine; Sir Evan Paul Silk KCB FLSW, Wales Governance Centre; Professor Julia Thomas FLSW, School of English, Communication and Philsophy; Professor Marcela Votruba FRCOphth FLSW, School of Optometry and Vision Sciences; Professor Damian Walford Davies FLSW, School of English, Communication and Philosophy; Professor Howard Williams FLSW, School of Law and Politics.